Colorful linear programming, Nash equilibrium, and pivots: Simplexification of 's algorithm

-Since each $\conv(\S_i)$ contains $\zero$, there is always a point of each color in the half-space delimited by $\aff(F_i)$ and containing $\zero$.
-It explains that a point $\boldsymbol{t}$ as in the algorithm can always be found as long as the algorithm has not terminated.
+It is rather straightforward to prove that the sequence $(\|\x_i\|)$ converges to $0$ when $i$ goes to infinity, see~\cite{BO97} for the details.
+By finiteness, it implies that \bara{}'s algorithm finds a \pdcs{} in finite time.
+The technical step is the computation of $\x_i$, which is a projection computation.
+It is a rather heavy task, which can moreover only be solved approximately.
+The improvement of \bara{} and Onn consists in replacing this projection by the computation of another point that plays a similar role, but which requires only linear algebra for its computation.
+Deza et al.~\cite{DHST08} shows how to compute this point in $O(d^3)$.
+They also proceed to an extensive experimental study of algorithms solving this problem.
+In addition to some heuristics, ``multi-update'' versions are also proposed, but they do not avoid this kind of operations.

-The technical step is the way of finding the subset $F_i$ and requires a distance computation or a projection~\cite{BO97}, or the computation of the intersection of a fixed ray and $\conv(T_i)$~\cite{MD12}.
-Deza et al.~\cite{DHST08} proceed to an extensive computational study of algorithms solving this problem, with many computational experiments.
-In addition to some heuristics, ``multi-update'' versions are also proposed, but they do not avoid this kind of operations. \\
+Our algorithm, described in the next section, allows to do each iteration in $O(d^2)$.
+Perhaps more interestingly, it shows that in some sense the simplex algorithm solves \ccp{}, with almost all classical pivot-rules as possible variations.